LineaLabs/lineapy/docs/mkdocs/index.md

 regular basis.
 Running notebooks manually is a brittle process that's prone to errors, so we may want to set up proper pipelines for production.
-If relevant engineering support is not available, we need to clean up and refactor our notebook code so that it can be used in orchestration systems or job schedulers, such as cron, Apache Airflow, or Prefect.
+If relevant engineering support is not available, we need to clean up and refactor our notebook code so that it can be used in orchestration systems or job schedulers, such as cron, Apache Airflow, Argo, Kubeflow, DVC, or Ray.
 Of course, this assumes that we already know how these tools work and how to use them &mdash; If not, we need to spend time learning about them in the first place!
 All this operational work is time-consuming, and detracts from the time that we can spend on our core duties as a data scientist.